 Signs You Aced Your First Interview:

 Being a fresher they might not know its importance.
 Moreover out of anxiety of attending an interview, they would lose focus on basic things.
-But its kind a good, as learning from their failures would help them become more stronger .
+But it is kind of good, as learning from their failures would help them become stronger.

-Saying this doesn’t mean, every candidates fail in their first interview.
-There are few candidates who perform well in their first interview and get a job.
-Here are few indications that would help the interviewee to understand how their interview was.
+Saying this doesn’t mean, every candidate fail in their first interview.
+There are few candidates who prepare and perform well in their first interview and get a job.
+Here are a few indications that would help the interviewee to understand how their interview was.

 - The recruiter was enjoying your company

 - You were introduced to office staff

 - Interviewer tried to sell the position to you

 - Discussing the next steps